wikimatze/vimfiles/mappings.md

 # Hacks
 - replace line ending through **\\\\:** `:%s/$/ \\\\/`
 - replace **a = b** to **b = a:** `:%s/\(.*\)=\(.*\)/\2=\1`

+# Regex:
+- `/word$` ... search after the word at the end of each line
+- `/^word` ... search after the word at the beginning of each line
+- `h.l` ... match all words, which starts with `h`, then any character and an `l`